 Sometimes within organisations, there aren’t many opportunities to add your name to a project or take on new initiatives.
-Sometimes you have to create the opportunities that will allow you to raise your profile.
-For example, one Assistant I know set up a series of lunch and learns for those who wanted to know how to use MS outlook more effectively.
+Sometimes you have to create opportunities that will allow you to raise your profile.
+For example, one Assistant I know set up a ‘lunch and learn’ series for those who wanted to know how to use MS outlook more effectively.
 This raised her profile in the organisation and her network.
-The more you can build your personal brand, the more chances of joining strategic initiatives and stepping out of your day-to-day job.
+The more you can build your personal brand, the more chances you have of joining strategic initiatives and stepping out of your day-to-day job.

-A good manager will keep you top of mind for upcoming projects that match your interest and skill set – or they’ll tell you why they think you’re not ready for those opportunities just yet.
-Either way, you will be proactively managing your career advancements and your expectations.
+A good manager will keep you in mind for upcoming projects that match your interest and skill set – or they’ll tell you why they think you’re not ready for those opportunities yet.
+Either way, you will proactively manage your career advancements and expectations.

 What is falling through the cracks?